MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 ## Cluster types

-You have a choice between two cluster types:
+You have a choice between creating two cluster types:

 - Standard cluster with at least two server nodes, residing in a single site.
 - Stretched cluster with at least four server nodes that span across two sites, with at least two nodes per site.